 - The applicant must demonstrate substantial experience in the field of credentials evaluation, including experience as an evaluator, an admissions officer, or a counselor.

 - The applicant must demonstrate expertise in the country they propose to research.

 There is no application form.
 The applicant is required to submit the following:

-- A detailed proposal containing the country you will research, the sources that will be used, the time frame in which the profile will be completed, and a detailed account of the researcher’s experience and expertise in that country,
+- A detailed proposal containing the country to be researched, the sources that will be used, the time frame in which the profile will be completed, and a detailed account of the researcher’s experience and expertise in that country

 Applicants are also requested to indicate where they learned about the Sepmeyer Research Grant Program.
 All materials submitted in support of the Research Grant application become the property of IERF and are not returned to the applicant.